Eddevinc/files2/wvd-in-a-day/10-Access-Applications.md

 # Exercise 10: Access Applications

+In this exercise we will be using browser and WVD-client to access our remote app and desktop applications we deployed in previous exercises.

 ## **Task 1: Access published applications via Web browser**

+In the following task we will be accessing microsoft office word and desktop application with browser using WVDUser-01.

-### **Subtask 1: Access the published applications using browser**
+### **Subtask 1: Access the Remote app using browser**

-Now as we have published Desktop and Applications in previous step, now we will be accessing them.
+In this task we will be accesing the remote app i.e. microsoft office word with help of a browser using WVDUser-01.

 1. Navigate to **Azure Active Directory**, then go to **Users**.